scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

   .updateCrustType(Thick)
   .price
 ```
 while being able to define extensions in any other module.
 Typically, if you are the designer of the data model, you will define your extension methods in the companion object.
 This way, they are already available to all users.
 Otherwise, extension methods need to be imported explicitly to be usable.

 ## Summary of this Approach

 Defining a data model in Scala/FP tends to be simple: Just model variants of the data with enumerations and compound data with  `case` classes.
-Then, to model the behavior define functions that operate on values of your data model.
+Then, to model the behavior, define functions that operate on values of your data model.
 We have seen different ways to organize your functions:

 - You can put your methods in companion objects
 - You can use a modular programming style, separating interface and implementation